IMMC-UWaterloo/ARCGen-Python/README.md

 # Change Log

-## Version 1.3.0
+## Version 2024.1.0
-Version 1.3.0 of ARCGen-python sees incremental improvement over previous versions.
-In addition to switching from calendar versioning to semantic versioning, ARCGen-python 1.3.0 now performs signal registration with 2 control points by default if `nWarpCtrlPts` is not otherwise defined.
+Version 2024.1.0 of ARCGen-python sees incremental improvement over previous versions.
+ARCGen-python 2024.1.0 now performs signal registration with 2 control points by default if `nWarpCtrlPts` is not otherwise defined.
 These changes do not change any of the underlying behaviour of ARCGen, but are intended to ensure new users get better results more quickly.

 Additionally, the `README.md` has been updated to increase clarity and get new users up and running more quickly.